alfredsgenkins/alfredsgenkins/README.md

 I am Alfred Genkin.
 Also known as Alfreds Genkins.
 Why so?
 Well, I am from Latvia, here, every man name and surname ends with an "s".
 Cool fact, isn't it?

 I started coding at the age of 10.
-My first progrsamming teacher threw markers at me.
+My first programming teacher threw markers at me.
 I was not a good student.
-Despite this unplesant fact, I grew up loving programming.
+Despite this unpleasant fact, I grew up loving programming.
 This journey got me to my current project [ScandiPWA](github.com/scandipwa).
 Let's talk this project later.
 For now, let's consider my main goals and passions.

 ## 🤤 Passions

 I love coding, when it is easy to.
-Development expirience improvement is one of my main goals.
+Development experience improvement is one of my main goals.
 How do I approach this?

 - 👨‍🏫 Workshops and tutorials.
 I love teaching my community.
 - 🗜 Tools for IDEs.
 The automation is a key for fast delivery.
 - ⚠️ Tools for code-linting and CR automation.
 Quality and consistency.
 - 📒 Docs.
 A lot of docs.
 Many iterations, a lot of theory.
 - 👯‍♂️ Community.
 Daily Q&A are hard.
-Thankfuly, they help many.
+Thankfully, they help many.

 Another thing I love is theory learning.
-The specifications are so intertainging.
+The specifications are so entertaining.
 One day, there will be one for my project too.
 I love digging deep, understanding how things work.
 Browser paints, Javascript libraries, accessibility and many, many other tricky things are soo breath-taking!

-So, besides development-expirience I love digging following areas:
+So, besides development-experience I love digging following areas:

 - 🎢 Performance.
 Optimization is a pain with benefits.
 - ♿️ Accessibility.
 Because it is awesome to care.
 - 🏭 Automation.
 The legit way to clone myself.

 Finally, I love competition.
 When I have time, I do https://cssbattle.dev/.
 Console games - nah...
 I ❤️ CSS-battles.
-My top 1 reccomendation for trick learning and self-improvemnt in CSS and HTML.
+My top 1 recommendation for trick learning and self-improvement in CSS and HTML.

 ## 🚀 Goals